Dutch woman alleges she was raped on pretext of Ayurvedic body massage in Jaipur hotel | Law-Order

 - India

-A Dutch woman has alleged that she was raped on pretext of giving a Ayurvedic body massage in a hotel near Sindhi camp here, police said on Friday.
+A 31-year old Dutch woman has alleged that she was raped on pretext of giving a Ayurvedic body massage in a hotel near Sindhi camp here, police said on Friday.

-A case has been registered under section 376 (rape) of Indian Penal Code with the Sindhi camp police station on Thursday evening, police said, adding further investigation was underway.
+A case has been registered under section 376 (rape) of the Indian Penal Code with the Sindhi camp police station on Thursday evening, police said.

+The police said the victim had called the man for massage at the place where she was staying with her family members. ''A medical examination of the woman has also been done and the accused is being interrogated,'' the police said.
+The woman came to Delhi with her family members along with a group of tourists on March 12.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)